savi0r/Ministack/README.md

 Create Cluster services

-You will create a Pacemaker resource group that contains the resources necessary to host NFS services from the hostname nfs.vagrant.vm (192.168.99.100)
+You will create a Pacemaker resource group that contains the resources necessary to host NFS services from (192.168.99.100)

 On master1: Create a systemd based cluster resource to ensure nfs-ganesha is running